-The MFLs and Reservations Team will participate in a collaborative process with the Hydrologic Analysis-Tools, Environmental Measures, and Data and Monitoring Strategy and Investigations teams, under the guidance and direction of the Steering Committee, to meet the goals of the CFWI.
+The MFLs and Reservations Team will participate in a collaborative process with the Hydrologic Analysis, Environmental Measures, and Data and Monitoring and Investigations teams, under the guidance and direction of the Steering Committee, to meet the goals of the CFWI.
+Coordination with the Department of Environmental Protection's statewide Consumptive Use Permitting Consistency (CUPcon) effort will also be required.
 Our approach will be a collaborative sharing of ideas, information, strategies, and responsibilities for achieving the CFWI's Guiding Principles and Goals through frequent and efficient interactions among our team members and other teams.

-- 1) Review and understand the various approaches used by the WMDs to set MFLs/Reservations; - 2) Identify commonalities and differences in the approaches currently used to set criteria; - Develop options for a standard methodologyies to establish MFLs/and Reservations, including: - a. options for uniform definitions of "significant harm" for the different water body types (wetlands, lakes, rivers, springs) within the CFWI; - b.a. options for definition and application of baselines; - c.b. options for uniform metrics to express MFLs -criteria; - c. a "tool box" of methods applicable for establishing MFLs for different water body types and settings within the CFWI. - d. options for uniform definitions of "significant harm" for the different water body types (wetlands, lakes, rivers, springs) within the CFWI; - e. options for uniform metrics to express Reservations criteria; and - d.f. a "tool box" of methods applicable for establishing Reservations for different water body types and settings within the CFWI. - 4) Evaluate current peer review process of each WMD in order to develop options for a standard procedure to peer review MFLs and Reservations within the CFWI and peer review the methods developed under #3 if appropriate; - 5) Develop guidelines for implementing MFLs in the consumptive use permit program, planning efforts, and water shortage determinations where appropriate; - 6) Coordinate with the Environmental Measures and Hydrologic Assessment Teams to develop measures to evaluate MFLs and Reservation criteria in the model application; and - 7) Establish a collaborative process to update the priority water body lists to adopt new MFLs and Reservations or reassess established MFLs.
+- 1) Review and understand the various approaches used by the WMDs to set MFLs/Reservations; - 2) Identify commonalities and differences in the approaches currently used to set criteria; - 3) Develop options for standard methodologies to establish MFLs and Reservations, including: - a. options for definition and application of baselines; - b. options for uniform metrics to express MFLs criteria; - c. a "tool box" of methods applicable for establishing MFLs for different water body types and settings within the CFWI. - d. options for uniform definitions of "significant harm" for the different water body types (wetlands, lakes, rivers, springs) within the CFWI; - e. options for uniform metrics to express Reservations criteria; and - f. a "tool box" of methods applicable for establishing Reservations for different water body types and settings within the CFWI. - 4) Evaluate current peer review process of each WMD in order to develop options for a standard procedure to peer review MFLs and Reservations within the CFWI and peer review the methods developed under #3 if appropriate; - 5) Develop guidelines for implementing MFLs in the consumptive use permit program, planning efforts, and water shortage determinations where appropriate; - 6) Coordinate with the Environmental Measures and Hydrologic Assessment Teams to develop measures to evaluate MFLs and Reservation criteria in the model application; and - 7) Establish a collaborative process to update the priority water body lists to adopt new MFLs and Reservations or reassess established MFLs.